Looking for today's edition? This page covers 2026-07-03. Today's edition is live here.

 That is also why shopping matters.
 On a +800 homer, a +110 strikeout over or a +105 total, the difference between DraftKings, FanDuel and BetMGM is often the entire edge, and on a home run prop a hitter has to actually be in the confirmed lineup before the bet is live.
 Pull up the OddsShopper MLB odds screen, let the Portfolio EV tool flag which prices actually beat the market, and take the best available number across every book.

 New to OddsShopper?
 It scans 100-plus sportsbooks and flags the best price on every bet, so a longshot like Turang's +800 homer or a plus-money strikeout over pays its top number instead of quietly costing you a worse price in your own account.
-Try it free, and code BABYLINDY50 takes 50% off your first week or month of OddsShopper Pro: Start your free trial.
+Try it free, and code LINDY25 takes 25% off your first week or month of OddsShopper Pro.

 What is Lindy's top MLB pick for Friday 7/3?
 The headline is the home run card: three Washington lefties (James Wood, CJ Abrams and Luis Garcia Jr.) in a 99-degree, wind-out Nationals Park, plus two Cincinnati righties (Spencer Steer and Sal Stewart) in the Great American Ball Park heat.
 His two half-unit sides are the strikeout overs on Reid Detmers (LAA) and Dylan Cease (TOR).